• Skip to primary navigation

 • avocado - frozen avocado helps create a creamy and thick consistency.
 It is also packed with protein and good fats, which helps keep you fuller for longer.

-• frozen blueberries - rich in nutrients, packed with antioxidants and low in calories.
+• frozen blueberries - rich in nutrients, packed with antioxidants, and low in calories.

 • blue spirulina powder - this is what gives the smoothie it's lovely blue colour.

-how to make a spirulina smoothie bowl
+how to make a blue spirulina smoothie bowl

 An overhead photo of how to make this recipe.